 Common Area Load

-For more information on the CSI MASH Program, please consult the CSI Program Handbook.
+For more information on the CSI MASH Program, please consult the MASH Program Handbook.

 - Pacific Gas & Electric - Solar Customer Service Center 1-877-743-4112, Solar Hotline 415-973-3480